tskarthikeyann/antispoofing.lbp/README.rst

 This section explains how to use the package in order to: a) calculate the LBP features on the REPLAY-ATTACK or CASIA_FASD database; b) perform classification using Chi-2, Linear Discriminant Analysis (LDA) and Support Vector Machines (SVM).
+At the bottom of the page, you can find instructions how to reproduce the exact paper results.

 It is assumed you have followed the installation instructions for the package, and got the required database downloaded and uncompressed in a directory.